antoBit/antodev/src/blog/2021-02-27-how-i-built-this-blog.md

 ---
 ## A journey in N parts (I don’t know yet)

-In this post I’ll go through the basics setup of how I built this blog using the awesome 11ty (and hopefully show why I fell in love with it so much!)
+In this post, I’ll go through the basic setup of how I built this blog using the awesome 11ty (and hopefully show why I fell in love with it so much!)

-### The setup
+## Folder structure

-The first thing I did was to setup the folder structure.
+The first thing I did was setting up the folder structure.
 I did not strive away from the recommended 11ty structure, except for the build directory (more on that later!):

 ![The blog folder structure](/images/uploads/blog-tree.png "The blog folder structure")